 Lastly, the roads and running surfaces are likely to be much better during the summer months.
 Your path is going to be clear of snow and debris, and it will be much drier.
 All these things can lead to a safer run.
 The last thing you need is a running injury that sets you back for a few weeks.

 Tips for Running in the Hot Weather and Summer

 This section is going to talk about how you can continue running in the heat without sacrificing much of anything.
 There are plenty of reasons you should run in the first place that you’re probably already aware of.
 Running in a season where the temperatures can reach over one hundred degrees means you need to take a few extra precautions.
 This will make sure you don’t seriously injure yourself or ruin your passion for running.

 The first thing to remember about summer running is that you are going to want to dress in lighter colors.
 Don’t worry, this doesn’t mean wearing white on every trail run.
 You want to specifically avoid colors like black or navy blue, especially on your shirts.
 These colors are going to absorb heat faster and unnecessarily raise your body temperature.

-The second thing to look for is synthetic material.
+The second thing to look for is a synthetic material.
 This may cost more, but the payoff is worth it.
 Cotton fabrics are going to hold onto your sweat, which will weigh you down.
-They also aren’t going to dry as quick.
+They also aren’t going to dry as quickly.
 This can lead to chafing, and you can bet that no one wants that during their run.